The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Perturbative Evaluation of the Electronic Self-energy

 \section{Perturbative Evaluation of the Electronic Self-energy}

-In this section, we deduce the electronic self-energy using disorder averaging and the perturbative theory.
-Because the first order correction vanishes due to our disorder averaging condition $\overline{\Delta(\bm{r})}=0$, we focus on the second order self-energy correction, which can be read from the Feynman diagram in Fig.~\ref{fig:figs1} as
+In this section, we derive the electronic self-energy of the phase-fluctuating superconductor by combining perturbation theory and disorder-average technique~\cite{mahan_many_2000}.
+Due to the disorder-average condition $\overline{\Delta(\bm{r})}=\overline{\Delta^\ast(\bm{r})}=0$, the first-order correction simply vanishes.
+Hence, we focus on the second-order correction, which follows straightforwardly from the Feynman diagram in Fig.~\ref{fig:figs1} and is written down as

+The spin index will be omitted throughout the calculation since the self-energy is trivial in the spin subspace.

-For a fixed configuration of superconducting order parameters $\{\Delta(\bm{r},\bm{s})\}$, the translational invariance is broken, and hence the self-energy Eq.~\eqref{eq:self_energy} depends on both incoming momentum $\bm{k}$ and the outcoming one $\bm{k^\prime}$.
-The Fourier-transformed superconducting order parameter $\Delta_{\bm{kp}}$ is defined as
+The self-energy Eq.~\eqref{eq:self_energy} depends on both the incoming momentum $\bm{k}$ and the outcoming one $\bm{k^\prime}$ because the translational invariance is explicitly broken for certain fixed pairing configurations $\{\Delta(\bm{r},\bm{s})\}$.
+The Fourier-transformed pairing order parameter $\Delta_{\bm{kp}}$ is defined as